bpkleer/einstieg-in-r/wbt/lb2/content/chapter1/subchapter1/_index.en.md

 ---
-title: "Von der Erhebung zum Datensatz"
+title: "From Data Collection to Dataset"
-menuTitle: "Aufbau Datensatz"
+menuTitle: "Building Dataset"
 chapter: true
 pre: "1.1 "
 weight: 110
 ---

-### Kapitel 1.1
+### Chapter 1.1

-# Von der Erhebung zum Datensatz
+# From Data Collection to Dataset

-In diesem Kapitel wiederholst du den Weg von der Datenerhebung zum Datensatz und lernst wie ein Datensatz in einer Datei aufgebaut ist.
+In this chapter, you will review the process from data collection to dataset and learn how a dataset is structured in a file.

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}